 The Roots of Criminalization

 The process of criminalizing marijuana had already begun, even before the Beats took up the cannabis cause.
 The roots of this movement are mired in a racism that still persists in how drug policies are carried out in the U.S. today.

 In the 1930s, Prohibition was repealed in the middle of the Great Depression.
 Straight-laced bureaucrats looking for another target turned their attention to marijuana, which, at the time, was mostly being used in the Mexican and black communities.
 They painted the drug—and the communities using it—as a threat to the already crippled country and began the process of banning it.
 Twenty-nine states had outlawed marijuana by 1931, and in 1937, the Marijuana Tax Act was passed, essentially making the plant illegal in the United States.

 Since then, lawmakers have been doing a do-si-do with the drug.
 Over the decades, stricter enforcement and the passing of mandatory sentencing laws have traded off with repeals of those laws and efforts at legalization.
-Today, nine states have legalized marijuana (with 29 allowing medical marijuana), but, as far as the federal government is concerned, the drug is still cannabis non grata.
+Today, eleven states have legalized marijuana (with many more allowing medical marijuana), but, as far as the federal government is concerned, the drug is still cannabis non grata.